-The CHANJ Web Viewer is easy to use from your computer or mobile device.
-Bookmark it for quick access!

-The CHANJ Web Viewer is easy to use from any computer or mobile device.
-It’s pre-loaded with the CHANJ layers and a variety of supplemental layers, such as municipal and county boundaries, watershed boundaries, water bodies, preserved lands, and several aerial imagery and basemap options.
-We recommend bookmarking the page or adding it to your device's Home Screen for ready access in the field.
+Access the Mapping via our online interactive CHANJ Web Viewer - it's easy to use from any computer or mobile device.
+The Web Viewer is pre-loaded with various supplemental layers, like municipal and county boundaries, watersheds, water bodies, preserved lands, and several aerial imagery and basemap options.
+We recommend bookmarking the CHANJ Web Viewer page or adding it to your device's Home Screen for ready access in the field.

-From ArcMap Desktop, choose “Add Data From ArcGIS Online” from the “Add Data” drop-down menu and search for the layer by name or its ArcGIS Online Item ID.
-For more information about each layer and other viewing options, click the associated link in the Feature Services Table (pdf, 155kb).
+2. Add the layers to your ArcMap project as Feature Services.
+From ArcMap Desktop, under "Add Data," choose "Add Data From ArcGIS Online" and search for the layer by its name or its ArcGIS Online Item ID.

-A companion to the CHANJ Mapping, our Guidance Document (pdf, 16mb) offers information and resources to help users make strategic choices about preserving land, restoring habitat, and mitigating the effects of roads on wildlife.
+A companion to the CHANJ Mapping, our Guidance Document (pdf, 16mb) offers information and resources to help you make strategic choices about preserving land, restoring habitat, and mitigating the effects of roads on wildlife.